 Step 1: Prep Your Turkey and Brine

 If you’re using a frozen turkey, you must allow time to defrost.
 It is recommended that you thaw your turkey in the refrigerator.
-If you use the fridge, keep the turkey in its original packaging.
-You need to allow 24 hours for every 4 to 5 pounds of turkey.
+Allow 24 hours for every 4 to 5 pounds of turkey.

 Add the remaining ingredients to the apple juice mixture in a large container.
 Place the turkey into the brine breast side down.
 You might need to weigh down the turkey with a weight to keep it fully submerged.
 Set aside in the fridge for 12 – 24 hours (for best results, leave for 24 hours).